nasoma/africastalking-airtime-mcp/README.md

 # Africa's Talking Airtime MCP

 This project implements a **Model Context Protocol (MCP) server** for managing airtime transactions using the **Africa's Talking API**.
 It provides a set of tools to check account balance, send airtime, view recent top-up transactions, sum the amounts of recent top-ups, and count top-ups for a specific phone number.
-The application uses SQLite to store transaction data and supports African countries supported by AfricasTalking Airtime Service with proper phone number formatting.
+The application uses SQLite to store transaction data and supports African countries supported by Africa's Talking Airtime Service with proper phone number formatting.

 ## Description

-The **Africa's Talking Airtime MCP** integrates with the Africa's Talking Airtime API to facilitate airtime transfers and account management.
+The **Africa's Talking Airtime MCP Server** integrates with the Africa's Talking Airtime API to facilitate airtime transfers.
 Key features include:

-- Formatting phone numbers based on the user's country.
 - Sending airtime to specified phone numbers.
 - Storing transaction details in a SQLite database.
 - Retrieving and summarizing transaction history.
 - Checking the account balance on Africa's Talking.

-The application supports the countries where AfricasTalking Airtime service is supported.
+The application supports the countries where Africa's Talking Airtime service is supported.

 ## Installation